annie0sc/bigdata-final-project-annie/README.md

 # PySpark - Big Data Final Project

 Hello!
-I am Annie and this is a final project for demonstrating the skills we have learnt in Big Data course.
+I am Annie and this is my final project for demonstrating the skills we have learnt in Big Data course.

 ## Text Data Input